 4. Trust.
 You must trust your lawyer.
 Your willingness to take your lawyer’s advice and recommendations is directly related to the level of trust you have in your lawyer.
 Sometimes the advice you receive will run counter to your instincts, but your instincts have not always served you well in your relationship with this difficult spouse.
 Trust between the involved professionals is also important.
 If the professionals do not have some level of trust in each other’s integrity and motivations, the high conflict spouse will try to capitalize on any fractures he or she senses in the professional relationships.

-If you choose to move forward with a collaborative divorce, then find a good therapist and/or support group that can assist with feedback and tools for communicating productively with a difficult spouse.
+If you choose to move forward with a collaborative divorce in Austin, then find a good therapist and/or support group that can assist with feedback and tools for communicating productively with a difficult spouse.

 The narcissist or difficult spouse often makes settlement decisions based more on how good he or she will look to his friends, family and co-workers rather than on what the family needs.
 Collaborative professionals know and understand this and will make room in the collaborative process for your difficult spouse to look really good.